azazellochg/perfectem/README.rst

     * python >= 3.6
     * matplotlib, mrcfile, numpy, scipy
-    * SerialEM python module
-    * network connection to SerialEM PC
+    * network connection to PC with SerialEM that controls the microscope

 Installation from PyPI on Windows
 #################################